- Latest News From ASHRAE: Click here to read the latest news and recommendations from ASHRAE regarding Covid-19

 - Via air & direct contact.
 Specifically, via large droplet transfer (coughing/sneezing and with some folks, strong exhalations).

-- Most droplets don’t stay suspended in air for long, due to their mass.
+- Not all droplets remain suspended in air due to their mass.

 - That means they tend to fall on surfaces, where they can remain viable anywhere from a few hours to several days (according to the World Health Organization).